RocketChat/docs-old/4. User Guides/README.md

 ## Channels

 Conversations in Rocket.Chat are organized into __channels__.
-Channels are essentially chat rooms with many useful features.
+Channels are chat rooms with many useful features.

 There are three kinds of channels: [public channels](Public-channels), [private groups](Private-groups), and [direct (1-on-1) messages](Direct-messages).